ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d3 - a - React - State hook and events.md

 @todo:
 - improve the planning for this unit (examples & steps to follow)
-- create slides (ex. syntax, functional updates etc.)
+- create slides (e.g. syntax, functional updates etc.)

 -->